namankumar80510/Simple-PHP-Blog/docs/index.md

 This is a simple php blog script, a modern refactored fork of the original script <https://github.com/Philipinho/Simple-PHP-Blog>.

-This new version offers a better separation of concerns with mithriljs serving the frontend instead of pure php.
+This new version offers a better separation of concerns with vuejs serving the frontend instead of pure php.
 Nothing wrong with php, but I wanted to learn SPA development with vue and php.

 PHP Serves as a robus backend api and admin panel both.
 For now, I have retained the original admin panel (may refactor later) and only added read apis and frontend.
 Even search.php is retained for now.